 Patrick: Hello and welcome to SolarWinds TechPod.
 I’m Patrick Hubbard, Head Geek at SolarWinds, and you’re listening to part two of my conversation with Dr. Robert Metcalfe.
 You probably know Bob as the inventor of ethernet, a technology icon and pioneer whose work continues to influence our lives every day.
 Today, Bob works with the next generation of technology leaders at the Cockrell School of Engineering at the University of Texas in Austin.

-In episode one, we covered Metcalfe’s Law and Bob’s early work in technology innovation.
+Patrick: In episode one, we covered Metcalfe’s Law and Bob’s early work in technology innovation.
 As we pick up the discussion in part two, you’ll hear his thoughts on fostering innovation, the critical technology powering today’s world, and the work he’s doing in education today.

 Patrick: So, we talked a little bit about Metcalfe’s Law.
 What are some of the other laws that govern connectivity?